The Ultimate Guide to Running Effective Discount Promotions

 Most of them can be triggered from the user interface.
 The first (CSV) should be self-explanatory.
 The second is more interesting; it lets you deliver coupons directly to your MailChimp lists (straightforward or by using the automations).
 It’s done with a merge tags feature.
-You can familiarize with the details in this tutorial.

 Two following options use Distribution Manager as well as it happens in case of MailChimp distribution.
 To describe each delivery model, let’s take a look at the Distribution Manager.
 It allows you to deliver coupon codes with a couple of clicks, straight from the dashboard.
-The first thing to understand is that you can customize the coupon distribution on 2 levels:
+The first thing to understand is that you can customize the coupon distribution on two levels:

 These levels can be mixed, so you do both:

-The last option, dynamic publish, is a bit different.
+The last option, dynamic publication is a bit different.
 It allows you to assign a unique code from a given campaign to a particular customer programmatically.
 Imagine, for example, the case of displaying a random code per user session on a landing page.

-This is fairly easy to implement with the dynamic publish method, granted, it does need a bit more effort from your developers, but at the same time it enables you to reach out to the myriad of tools working on different marketing channels.
+This is fairly easy to implement with the dynamic publication method, granted, it does need a bit more effort from your developers, but at the same time it enables you to reach out to the myriad of tools working on different marketing channels.
 And it can be used with Zapier too.